 Regardless of who crosses the finish line first, be prepared to see photos of winemaker Chris Gorman declaring himself as the champion.

 “The tradition is for Gorman to find out where the trophy is, and then he takes a picture of his team with the trophy and then later claims that he’s the winner,” Bigelow said.
 “It’s very Chris.”

 Moore has been a mainstay, and Betz doesn’t mind getting soaked for a good cause.

 “To raise a bit of extra money, Bob agreed to sit in the dunk tank,” Bigelow said.
 “Bob sat in that dunk tank for over an hour as people paid for the chance to dunk him.
 He’s been a great friend to the event.”

 Back in the day, Bigelow seized upon the concept of anarchy and brought in a ringer.

 “The second year, we really wanted to win the thing, so we brought on to the team an exchange student from Belgium who worked on bottling line a day,” Bigelow said.
-“We made official part of the winery.
+“We made him an official part of the winery.
 He was a national cycling champion in Belgium.”

 As is tradition, the team triathlon event ends on the river.

 “There are five or six people on each team, and they should be semi-affiliated with the winery, but the winemaker or brewer or owner has to be in the kayak – or nonmotorized water vehicle – at the end,” Bigelow said.
 “John Patterson always straps together two or three (wine) barrels and paddles in.
 He’s never won it, and he’s only finished the race once.
 Last year, he was in a super-sophisticated barrel and sunk.”